 What Is The Role of Fannie Mae and Freddie Mac in the Mortgage Industry?

-The role of Fannie Mae and Freddie Mac is to provide liquidity in the mortgage markets by purchasing loans on the secondary market from mortgage bankers.
-Mortgage bankers count on selling the loans they fund on the secondary market so they can pay their warehouse line of credit and fund more loans.
-This is how mortgage lenders can offer home mortgages at low rates.
+Fannie Mae and Freddie Mac play a crucial role in maintaining liquidity in the mortgage markets by acquiring loans from mortgage bankers on the secondary market.
+Mortgage bankers rely on selling the loans they originate in the secondary market to cover expenses such as their warehouse line of credit and to finance additional loans.
+This process is essential for mortgage lenders to offer home mortgages at competitive and affordable rates.

 The Correspondent Lending Process Explained